 Initially the focus of ProM was on run-time analysis and in particular on process mining.
 However, over the last couple of years the scope of ProM has been extended to all kinds of process analysis as shown in Figure 1.
 For example, ProM offers several ways to verify models and can export to all kinds of tools, e.g., tools for simulation or performance analysis.
 It also allows for all kinds of model transformations, e.g., an EPC discovered via process mining can be converted into a Petri net or YAWL model.
 ProM also offers a recommendation service and allows for different types of conformance checking.
-Currently, ProM contains 150 plug-ins and it is impossible to give a complete overview here.
+Currently, ProM contains 190 plug-ins and it is impossible to give a complete overview here.
 Therefore, we only elaborate a bit on the plug-ins related to process discovery.

 ProM implements about 20 different process discovery algorithms.
 Since a complete review of the different algorithms is outside the scope of this paper, we just show three examples.
-In Section 3.1 we already showed a Petri net discovered using the $\alpha$ -algorithm (Aalst et al., 2004).
-Figure 2 shows a process model generated by ProM based on the event log L described in Section 3.1.
+In Section 3.1 we already showed a Petri net discovered using the $\alpha$ -algorithm [12].
+Figure 2 shows a process model generated by ProM based on the event $\log L$ described in Section 3.1.
 It is easy to see that the traces in the log can indeed be reproduced by this Petri net.
-Note that the $\alpha$ -algorithm "discovers" choices and concurrency.
+Note that the $\alpha$ algorithm "discovers" choices and concurrency.
 Although the example does not contain any loops, the $\alpha$ -algorithm can also discover iterations.
-The $\alpha$ algorithm is rather sensitive to noise and exceptional behavior and has problems handling more advanced control-flow patterns.
-Figure 4 shows two alternative techniques that are more robust.
-The multi-phase miner always produces a model that can replay the log (Dongen and Aalst, 2004).
-It uses Event-driven Process Chains (EPCs) as a default representation as shown on the left-hand-side of Figure 4.
-However, the EPCs can be converted in other formats such as various types of Petri nets, YAWL models, BPEL specifications, etc. The drawback of the technique used by the multi-phase miner is that it has a tendency to overgeneralize, i.e., sometimes the model allows for too much behavior.
-The model shown on the right-handside of Figure 4 is produced by the heuristics miner (Weijters and Aalst, 2003).
+The $\alpha$ -algorithm is rather sensitive to noise and exceptional behavior and has problems handling more advanced control-flow patterns.
+Figure 6 shows two alternative techniques that are more robust.
+The multi-phase miner always produces a model that can replay the log [19].
+It uses Event-driven Process Chains (EPCs) as a default representation as shown on the left-hand-side of Figure 6.
+However, the EPCs can be converted in other formats such as various types of Petri nets, YAWL models, BPEL specifications, etc. The drawback of the technique used by the multi-phase miner is that it has a tendency to over-generalize, i.e., sometimes the model allows for too much behavior.
+The model shown on the right-hand-side of Figure 6 is produced by the heuristics miner [38].
 The heuristics miner represents processes in a notation dedicated to process mining.
 However, its results can be converted to other notations.
 The heuristics miner specializes in dealing with noise and exceptional situations, e.g., situations such as depicted in Figure 3.

-Figure 4: Two process models discovered using the multiphase miner (left) and the heuristics miner (right).
+Fig. 6.
+Two process models discovered using the multi-phase miner (left) and the heuristics miner (right).

-It is not necessary to understand the three discovered models shown in figures 2 and 4.
+It is not necessary to understand the three discovered models shown in figures 2 and 6.
 However, it is important to note that there are various process mining algorithms that perform well on structured processes.
 ProM offers a wide variety of process discovery techniques.
 Using ProM the discovered models can be converted to the desired format (Petri nets, EPCs, YAWL, etc.).